Scheduled MonumentsWalesAngle Castle

 What is Angle Castle?

-Angle Castle is a medieval fortified structure located in Angle, Pembrokeshire, Wales.
+Angle Castle is a medieval fortification located at Angle in Pembrokeshire, Wales, situated strategically at the tip of the Angle Peninsula overlooking Milford Haven.
 It is designated a Scheduled Ancient Monument by Cadw under reference PE069.

 What period does Angle Castle date from?

 Angle Castle dates from the medieval period, and is classified as a building (unclassified).
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Angle Castle?